 My dissertation analyzed the commercialized romance tour industry, an industry in which American men go on ‘romance tours’ to find potential wives in Colombia, Ukraine and the Philippines.
 The main attraction for the tours are the social parties, which feature a highly imbalanced gender ratio, in order for men to have the opportunity to meet literally hundreds of women.
 I argue that the romance tour industry is an important lens into the ways in which globalized hierarchies of race, gender, class and sexuality are shaped through individual emotions within intimate relationships.
-This is an important example of the ‘global intimate’ and challenges binaries that posit the body and the global as separate, unrelated scales.

 To see my scholarly publications or full CV, please click on the corresponding tabs.